hyperfy-io/hyperfy-docs/docs/developers/quick-start.md

 :::caution

 It's important to choose a unique ID for your project, eg by prefixing it with your name or company.
+It may only contain lowercase alphanumeric characters and hyphens.

 :::